QualiSystems/Cisco-IOS-Router-Shell-2G/README.md

 * SNMP v3 attributes were added to the **Inventory** screen on CloudShell Portal.
 * CLI definition was moved to the driver class to simplify editing.

+# Knowing Issues

+- Due to the Physical Entity table design, all ports that are missing a SFP or GBIC transceiver will be skipped during **Autoload**.